AWS Certification Exam Cheat Sheet

 CloudFront

-• CloudFront can be used to deliver website, including dynamic, static and streaming content using a global network of edge locations.
+• CloudFront can be used to deliver website content, including dynamic, static and streaming content using a global network of edge locations.

 • Requests for your content are automatically routed to the nearest edge location, so content is delivered with the best possible performance.